justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 > The value we set for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd file](./liferay-c1n4.zip/c1n4-impl/bnd.bnd).
 These values must match for the `ServletContext` to locate the JSP.
 >
-> We also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file so the `ServletContext` is correctly generated.
+> We declare a unique value for `Web-ContextPath` in our bnd.bnd file so the `ServletContext` is correctly generated.
 In our example, `Web-ContextPath` is set to `/commerce-product-type`.
 See [bnd.bnd](./liferay-c1n4.zip/c1n4-impl/bnd.bnd) for a reference on these values.

 #### Implement the `ScreenNavigationEntry`'s `render` Method